Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Related Works

 \section{Related Works}

-This section first reviews prior works on data-driven degradation inference methods.
-Since our framework builds on Neural CDEs, we then dedicate a separate subsection to NODE-based methods for latent dynamics learning, with a focus on long-range dependencies and multi-scale dynamics, both crucial for degradation inference.
+This section reviews prior works on \revtext{\textit{unsupervised}} degradation inference methods \revtext{in settings where degradation is hard or even impossible to observe directly, or expensive to measure, as is common in mechanical and infrastructure systems.
+Accordingly, we restrict the review to methods that do not require degradation labels or run-to-failure supervision.} \revtext{We then review} NODE-based methods for latent dynamics learning, with a focus on long-range dependencies and multi-scale dynamics, both crucial for degradation inference, \revtext{and explicitly discuss their application to degradation modeling.}